szilard/datascience-latency/README.md

 Analytical tasks vary on a huge scale of both sophistication and utilization of computational resources.
-Computational time will depend on several factors (e.g. software tool, hardware, tuning etc.) and thus will vary even for the same task.
+Computational time will depend on several factors (e.g. software tool, hardware, tuning, dataset size/structure etc.) and thus will vary even for the same task.
 However, it is useful to know at least the *order of magnitude* of CPU time for the most common analytical tasks with the typically available tools on commodity hardware (in 2015).
 I'm making huge simplifications here (and I'm very